williamalonso/api-toDoList/README.md

 A versão do SpringBoot usada é a `2.7.10`.

-A versão do Mysql usada é a `8.0.30`.
+A versão do MysqlWorkbench usada é a `8.0.30`.

 Caso queira, clone ou faça o downlod desse repositório: